Your Occupational Therapy Salary Guide (2024)

 Negotiate your OT salary

-Why to negotiate your OT salary:
+Why you should negotiate your OT salary:

 • You will be happier with a contract in which you helped to set the parameters.